message/iata/JP.md

-Published 30.11.2021
+Published 01.12.2021
 1. Until 31 December 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Japan;
+- spouses or children of nationals of Japan;
 - passengers with a re-entry permission;
 - passengers with a visa issued by Japan outside Japan.
-The visa must not have "M19" in the Remarks column.
+The visa must not have "M19" in the Remarks column;
+- US military personnel, civilian personnel, and their dependents.
+They must have SOFA status and have the required documents stipulated in Article IX of the US-Japan Status of Forces Agreement.
-2. Passengers must complete a "Quarantine Questionnaire" at <a href="https://arqs-qa.followup.mhlw.go.jp/">https://arqs-qa.followup.mhlw.go.jp/</a> This will generate a QR code which must be presented upon arrival.
+2. Passengers must complete a "Quarantine Questionnaire" at <a href="https://arqs-qa.followup.mhlw.go.jp/">https://arqs-qa.followup.mhlw.go.jp/</a> .
+This will generate a QR code which must be presented upon arrival.
 3. Passengers must have a negative COVID-19 test result.
 Tests accepted are LAMP, NEAR, Next Generation Sequence, quantitative antigen (CLEIA/ECLEIA), RT-PCR, Smart Amp, TMA or TRC.
 The test must:
 - specify that it is based on nasopharyngeal swab, saliva, or nasopharyngeal and oropharyngeal swab; and
 - be taken at most 72 hours before departure from the first embarkation point; and